Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Performance Bound

-In this section, we derive the upper bound of the objective function of problem {\bf (P1)}, and it works as the benchmark to validate the proposed DE-MAPPO in the simulation part.
-To derive the upper bound, we first relax the time-varying constraints of problem {\bf (P1)} in \eqref{con:cmc1} to a set of time-invariant constraints, which reveal the statistical features of any multicast schedule policy satisfying the constraints in \eqref{con:cmc1}.
-Then, we convert the relaxed problem to a two-step optimization problem, where the optimization of the first step purely minimizes the latency penalty and the second step jointly minimizes the energy consumption and the latency penalty.
-Finally, we successively analyze the optimizations of these two steps, and obtain an upper bound for problem {\bf (P1)}.
+In this section, we derive an upper bound for the multicast scheduling problem {\bf (P1)}, which is employed as a benchmark to validate the performance of our proposed DE-MAPPO algorithm.
+To derive the upper bound, we first relax the time-varying constraints \eqref{con:cmc1} and time-invariant constraints \eqref{con:cmc2} of problem {\bf (P1)} to a set of new constraints.
+Then, we convert the problem under the relaxed constraints to a two-step optimization problem.
+Finally, we successively solve the optimizations of these two steps, and obtain an upper bound of problem {\bf (P1)}.